 NEARBY ATTRACTIONS AROUND DEULTI

-Kolaghat a census town is just a few minutes drive from Deulti (only 4 Km).
+Kolaghat a census town is just a few minutes’ drives from Deulti (only 4 Km).
 The place is famous for Hilsa fish.
-This riverbank is also a well-known picnic spot which is frequently jam-packed with people at the time of Christmas and New Year Vacation.
+This riverbank is also a well-known picnic spot that is frequently jam-packed with people at the time of Christmas and New Year Vacation.
 Garchumuk and Gadiara are also nearby places apart from Kolaghat.

 BEST TIME TO VISIT

 Deulti attracts tourists round the year and charms them by a pleasant and quaint view, though it is good to avoid the monsoon season for River Rupnarayan may get flooded.
 In summer, the place becomes extremely hot hence it is not recommended for visitors.
 The best time to visit this attractive village is in the month of December and January.